yadahan/laravel-cardcom/README.md

 ### Configuration

+Laravel 5.5 and higher the service provider and facade will automatically get registered.

-After installing the Laravel Cardcom, register the `Yadahan\Cardcom\CardcomServiceProvider` in your `config/app.php` configuration file:
+In Laravel 5.4, after installing the Laravel Cardcom, register the `Yadahan\Cardcom\CardcomServiceProvider` in your `config/app.php` configuration file:

 ```php
 'providers' => [